wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * It is only in times of **crisis** that one sees the real value of the Australian, how he can work with his fellow man and how all Australia can mobilise itself.

+* One article headed 'Financial **Crisis** Looms For Rural Industry' was written by  Mr Tom  Connors of the 'Australian Financial Review', lt was reprinted in the 'Ricemill News'.

 * It reads:
 As a result of the Federal Government's decision to increase land line charges many country radio stations will face a financial **crisis**.